 How do you watch the Pirates of the Caribbean movies in order?
 Yo ho, yo ho, a pirate’s life for us, and we’re here to plan out your journey through the epic, swashbuckling franchise.

-The blockbuster adventure movies about Captain Jack Sparrow have captured the imagination since the original in 2003, and these Disney movies have become a phenomenon for the House of Mouse.
+The Pirates of the Caribbean franchise (AKA: the blockbuster adventure movies that took the world by storm) about Captain Jack Sparrow have captured the imagination since the original in 2003, and these Disney movies have become a phenomenon for the House of Mouse.
 Set during the Golden Age of Piracy, from 1630 to 1730, the fantasy movies take us out on the high seas for Jack’s eccentric, over-the-top hijinks that continually tend to put his friends in danger.
-For most instalments, that’s Will (Orlando Bloom) and Elizabeth (Keira Knightley), but they do get some reprieve later on.

-- Tales of the Code: Wedlocked (2011)
+• Tales of the Code: Wedlocked (2011)

-- Pirates of the Caribbean: The Curse of the Black Pearl (2003)
+• Pirates of the Caribbean: The Curse of the Black Pearl (2003)

-- Pirates of the Caribbean: Dead Man’s Chest (2006)
+• Pirates of the Caribbean: Dead Man’s Chest (2006)

-- Pirates of the Caribbean: At World’s End (2007)
+• Pirates of the Caribbean: At World’s End (2007)

-- Pirates of the Caribbean: On Stranger Tides (2011)
+• Pirates of the Caribbean: On Stranger Tides (2011)

-- Pirates of the Caribbean: Dead Men Tell No Tales (2017)
+• Pirates of the Caribbean: Dead Men Tell No Tales (2017)

 Tales of the Code: Wedlocked (2011)

-You might not even know this Pirates of the Caribbean short exists, because it was confined to home media boxsets for the first four movies.
 Two women, played by Vanessa Branch and Lauren Maher, believed themselves to be Jack Sparrow’s one-and-only, except they’ve both been traded to an auctioneer.

-It’s a daft preamble to The Curse of the Black Pearl that explains why Jack’s boat is sinking, and why the women hate him, if such questions were burning in your mind.
+It’s a daft preamble to The Curse of the Black Pearl that explains why Jack’s boat is sinking, and why the women hate him if such questions were burning in your mind.
 Somewhat impressive for being put together in a couple of days before sets were taken down.

 Pirates of the Caribbean: The Curse of the Black Pearl (2003)

-The first proper instalment is The Curse of the Black Pearl, a classic pirate’s tale in blockbuster form.
+The first proper installment is The Curse of the Black Pearl, a classic pirate’s tale in blockbuster form.
 Will Turner, a blacksmith, needs to save Elizabeth Swann, his partner, from the crew of the Black Pearl, a cursed ship.

 He begrudgingly enlists the help of Jack Sparrow, who knows the captain of the Black Pearl.
 Hilarity ensues!
 Later sequels become unruly and convoluted, but director Gore Verbinski captures the energy of the theme park ride with the original Pirates of the Caribbean.